DIY Sharpening System For Knives

 Making the wooden slats table that serves as a sharpening table

 Drill a hole on each side of the bar for a ø6 mm bolt.
 Use a drill press table to make accurate holes.
+If you don’t have one you can use a simple drill jig for straight holes.

 Measure the distance between the holes so they match the slots on the sharpening table.
 Insert temporary bolts in and place the bar on the table.